darrenkjr/bourne_marmoboxV2_master/README.md

 - Current user experience is limited.
 Customisability by operator has not been a guiding design principle, as such thinking behind allowing variation in reward dispensing or modification of reward tones has been limited.
 This reflects in the **concrete limitations of the system and how these limitations came to be.**
 - Furthermore, Marmobox V1 was built with no guiding design principles.
 Thus, current design rationale does not take into account what Marmobox should be able to achieve, focus on, and do well in.
 What should sit in the realm of the operator, and should be done by Marmobox?
     - A discussion between engineers + designers, along with potential users should be had to discuss the philosophy behind Marmobox as a project.

+# Requirements
+You must have python 3 or greater.